ruslanguns/nestjs-starter/README.md

-# Callback server
+# NestJs Starter

 ## Description

-This aplication server is made with [NestJS](https://nestjs.com) and provides a simple API server for a click to call application web app which uses an API from [FusionPBX](https://fusionpbx.com).
+This aplication server is made with [NestJS](https://nestjs.com) and provides a scaffold with a kit of tools and utils to reduce the boilerplace when you are starting a new api server.

 ## Requirements

-- API Enabled server at Fusionpbx
 - Node installed in a machine
-- MongoDB Server Database (I will provide a Docker ready to use setup for deployment in the early future)
+- MongoDB Server Database (I will provide a Docker ready to use setup for deployment in the early future) **OPTIONAL**

 ## Installation